-On April 13, 2023, Volatus announced a brokered private placement of up to 3,000 convertible debenture units of the Corporation (the "Debenture Units") at a price of \$1,000 per Debenture Unit for aggregate gross proceeds of up to \$3,000,000 (the "Offering") with an additional 15% over-allotment option.
-Pursuant to the Offering, each Debenture Unit will be comprised of \$1,000 principal amount senior unsecured convertible debenture (each, a "Debenture") and 1,000 common share purchase warrants of the Company (each, a "Warrant").
-The Debentures will mature on the date that is 24 months from the date of issuance (the "Maturity Date") and shall bear interest at a simple rate of 12% per annum.
-Interest will be payable semi-annually in arrears in cash on the last day of June and December in each year, with the first coupon payment deferred until June 30, 2024.
-The principal amount of the Debentures, or any portion thereof, may be converted at the election of the holder thereof into common shares in the capital of the Company ("Common Shares") at a conversion price of \$0.50 per Common Share (the "Conversion Price"), being a conversion rate of 2,000 Common Shares per \$1,000 principal amount of Debenture Units, at any time prior to the Maturity Date.
-Each Warrant will entitle the holder thereof to acquire one Common Share at a price of \$0.50 per Common Share for a period of 24months from the closing date of the Offering.
+On May 11, 2023, Volatus announced closing of a brokered private placement of to 2,646 convertible debenture units of the Corporation (the "Debenture Units") at a price of \$1,000 per Debenture Unit for aggregate gross proceeds of \$2,646,000 (the "Offering") with an additional 15% over-allotment option.
+Each Debenture Unit is comprised of a \$1,000 principal amount senior unsecured convertible debenture (each, a "Debenture") and 1,000 common share purchase warrants of the Company (each, a "Warrant").
+The Debentures will mature on May 11, 2025 (the "Maturity Date") and shall bear interest at a simple rate of 12% per annum.
+Interest will be payable semi-annually in arrears in cash on the last day of June and December in each year, with the first interest payment deferred until June 30, 2024.
+The principal amount of the Debentures, or any portion thereof, may be converted at the election of the holder thereof into common shares in the capital of the Company ("Common Shares") at a conversion price of \$0.50per Common Share (the "Conversion Price"), being a conversion rate of 2,000 Common Shares per \$1,000 principal amount of Debenture Units, at any time prior to the Maturity Date.
+The principal amount of the Debentures may be converted at the election of the Company into Common Shares at the Conversion Price on not more than 60 days' and not less than 30 days' notice to the holders of Debentures (i) in the event that the daily volume weighted average trading price of the Common Shares on the TSX Venture Exchange ("TSXV") is greater than \$1.00 per share for 10 consecutive trading days on the TSXV, or (ii) in connection with a qualified equity or similar financing involving Common Shares or warrants resulting in aggregate gross proceeds to the Company of not less than C\$10.0 million (the "Qualified Financing"), subject to the Conversion Price being ratcheted down to equal the price per security under the Qualified Financing.
+The Debentures will be redeemable, in whole or in part, at the option of the Company, on or after the date that is 12 months from the issue date at price equal to 105% of the principal amount of the Convertible Debentures then outstanding plus any accrued and unpaid interest that would otherwise be payable to the holders from the time of such redemption until the Maturity Date.